thomasmendez/lms-app/README.md

     c.
 Keep termnial open in order to write and read from database.
 In order to close database, use control+C

-2. Run ClassApp Application
+2. Run lms-app Application

     a.
-In terminal where classapp folder is located run
+In terminal where lms-app folder is located run

     ```
     npm start